Research Opportunities by Department

 Coursework and Exhibition:

-Studio Art research often starts with independent projects that students create in Advanced level courses and culminates in solo thesis exhibitions that studio art majors install as a requirement of the B.A. in Studio Arts degree.
-Recent senior thesis exhibitions have included:
+Studio Art research often starts with independent projects that students create in advanced level courses and culminates in solo thesis exhibitions that studio art majors install as a requirement of the B.A. in Studio Arts degree.
+See recent student work here.

-As part of the course, Senior Studio and Seminar, students have the opportunity to prepare professional portfolios to be submitted for exhibitions, grants, competitions and graduate school admission.
-A team of five University of Rochester students were recently named winners of the 2009 Stanford Global Innovations Tournament for their interactive video and web site called “Pass the Pig”.
+As part of the Senior Studio and Seminar course, students have the opportunity to prepare professional portfolios to be submitted for exhibitions, grants, competitions and graduate school admission.
+A team of five University of Rochester students were named winners of the 2009 Stanford Global Innovations Tournament for their interactive video and web site called “Pass the Pig”.
 Other undergraduates have had work selected for exhibitions including:

 - “Alternative Processes”, Vermont PhotoPlace Gallery, Jenn Bratovich, 2009